All Episodes

 Corey Booker is a pipe dream.

-Um, but that's just looking at the polls, that's where we are.
+But that's just looking at the polls, that's where we are.

-But now the bigger issue is okay, now we've got the big fight within the Democratic Party in the House and the Senate.
+But now the bigger issue is: okay, now we've got the big fight within the Democratic Party in the House and the Senate.

 And now we've got what is called the squad.

-Uh and it's now a firing squad, and this is now a rogue party led by four freshman congresswomen who now every 2020 candidate needs to suck up to.
+And this is now a rogue party led by four freshman congresswomen who now every 2020 candidate needs to suck up to.

-They all have adopted all the 2020 candidates have adopted a good portion of this green new deal, meaning they want to eliminate oil and gas, which is the lifeblood of our economy.
+They all have adopted, all the 2020 candidates have adopted a good portion of this Green New Deal, meaning they want to eliminate oil and gas, which is the lifeblood of our economy.

 Do you know how many jobs leave the day we make that dumb decision?